-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Will Wyse, a student assistant in the International Guitar Research Archives.
 Will is a senior majoring in Guitar Performance.

 One of the most economically devastating years of the Great Depression, 1938 preceded the swift economic growth brought upon by the United States’ entrance into World War II.
 This period in our regional history comes to life through M.S.
 Siegel’s Pictorial Representations of Some Poor Housing Conditions in Los Angeles, a report made by the Los Angeles Bureau of Housing and Sanitation, which depicts the extremely inadequate living conditions of densely populated areas in Los Angeles in 1938.
 These images reveal the dire living conditions faced by families and individuals whose poverty put them at risk for disease and exposure to the elements.

 Common among nearly every living space photographed is the lack of indoor plumbing, which is something that was becoming common even in rural areas at the time.
 In addition, most of the houses did not have electricity, or the means to heat water indoors.
 As shown in one photo, communal water heating was used for up to fifty people.
 Another common aspect is the lack of ventilation in cooking areas.
 Many kitchens doubled as living quarters, with windows boarded up in efforts to keep homes warm and dry.
 Many of the dwellings were inhabited by anywhere from 6 to 11 people, and were often in what the health department called ‘slum conditions’.
 Altogether, these aspects contributed to the poor health of the slum's inhabitants.